fayadchowdhury/airflow-weather-etl/README.md

 A project to experiment with ETL pipelines in Apache Airflow using weather data from OpenMeteo.

+### TL;DR
+- Airflow DAG fetching data from OpenMeteo API, transforming and pushing to Postgres in ETL pipeline
+- Airflow and Postgres running in Docker containers for concern isolation
+- TaskFlow API leveraged for clean, readable code

 ## Project Overview

 This project explores ETL on weather data using Apache Airflow to orchestrate the different tasks.
 The basic setup includes: